mwales/security/notes/readme.md

 * x/8xb $eip = examine 8 bytes at EIP address (in hex)
 * x/4xw addr = examine 4 32-bit words at address (in hex)

+### Controlling execution

+* step = steps 1 instruction, including into function
+* next = steps 1 instruction, not diving into functions
+* finish = continue execution until we leave this function
+* continue = detach debugger and let the code run

+### Scripting a break point

+break someFunc
+commands
+  i r
+end

+The commands command in GDB also has an argument.
+If no arg passed, it assumes you are trying to script the last breakpoint added.
+Otherwise, pass the breakpoint number of the breakpoint you are trying to script

+# GDB Custom Commands / Functions

+GDB functions / custom commands have an unlimited number of args

+Number of args passed

+  $argc

+Args themselves:

+  $arg0
+  $arg1
+  ... and so on

+GDB allows local internal variables (convenience variables)

+  set $myVar = 0x1234

+# GDB function to print out wstrings

+define printWString

+  if $argc != 1

+    printf "Usage incorrect, provide the starting address of the wstring\n" else

+    set $addressOfWString = $arg0
+    set $index = 0
+    set $currentChar = *($addressOfWString + $index)
+    while $currentChar != 0x0
+      printf "%c", $currentChar
+      set $index = $index + 2
+      set $currentChar = *($addressOfWString + $index)
+    end

+    printf "\n"
+  end
+end
+document printWString
+Prints a wide string (16-bit characters) starting at the addressed passed to it until it reaches 0x0000 end

+define printQString
+  if $argc != 1
+    printf "Incorrect usage, provide the address of the QString\n" else
+    set $addressOfString = $arg0 + 0x18

+    printWString $addressOfString
+  end
+end
+document printQString
+Prints a QString data string using printWString end